mParticle/docs/src/pages/integrations/iterable/audience/index.md

 ## Prerequisites

 In order to forward an mParticle audience to Iterable, you must have an account with Iterable.

-1. Sign into your Iterable account at [https://app.iterable.com/login/](https://app.iterable.com/login)
+You can sign into your Iterable account at [https://app.iterable.com/login/](https://app.iterable.com/login).

-2. Create your Iterable API keys by selecting Integrations -> API Keys
-3. Click the Create New API Key button
+### Create a Standard API Key

-4. Select to create a key of type `Mobile`
+Create a dedicated _Standard_ API key for the Iterable Audience Integration:

+1. In Iterable, navigate to to **Integrations > API Keys**.
+2. Click **New API Key**.
+3. Provide a descriptive name such as `mparticle-audience-integration`.
+4. For the [API key type](https://support.iterable.com/hc/articles/360043464871#types-of-api-keys), select **Standard**.
-5. Click Create
+5. Click **Create**.
-6. Save the value in the Key column of the table.
-This value is needed to configure Iterable in mParticle.
+6. Save the value of the key created.
+You will not be able to view it again.
+This value is needed to configure the Iterable Event Integration in mParticle.

 Follow these [steps](https://support.iterable.com/hc/en-us/articles/115000770906-Importing-User-Lists-) to create a new List in Iterable with no users.